Welcome to nzresearch.org.nz

 Browse by type:

-The Schools and Faculties of AUT University, as well as the dedicated Research Institutes and Centres, provide the framework for research in business and industry, the arts and humanities, health and environmental sciences and design and creative technologies.
+The Schools and Faculties of Auckland University of Technology, as well as the dedicated Research Institutes and Centres, provide the framework for research in business and industry, the arts and humanities, health and environmental sciences and design and creative technologies.

 See www.aut.ac.nz/research for more information.